Information for parents and carers concerning holidays during term time

 How to apply for special leave during term time

 Go to the office and ask for a special leave form – this must be done at least 2 weeks in advance of your proposed leave dates.
-Fill in the form for the attention of your head of school.
+Fill in the form for the attention of your headteacher.
 You should expect to hear from us within 5 working days.
-Term time holidays will NOT BE GRANTED unless there are exceptional circumstances which might justify it.
+Term time holidays will NOT BE GRANTED unless there are exceptional circumstances which might justify it and your child has an attendance percentage of 96 or above.

 What are exceptional circumstances?